Games & Quizzes

 /ˈwādiNG/

 action of staying where one is or delaying action until particular time or event.
-To delay or not do something until later.
+To spend time until an expected thing happens.

 /ˈtädlər/